kenpu-uoit/csresearch-env/deploy.md

 ## Resource limitation

 - CPU, memory quota should be specified.
-- GPUs should be specified.
+- GPUs should be specified using the `device_ids` as an array of strings.

 ## Sample `docker-compose.yaml`